Invisibility of the integers for the discrete Gaussian chain via a Caffarelli-Silvestre extension of the discrete fractional Laplacian: Introduction

 Similarly as for the Ising model, one may wonder whether there is a discontinuity between the two phases.
 (See Open Problem \ref{op.disc}).

 \item When $\alpha>\alpha_c=2$ as far as we know, nothing is known rigorously.
 It is conjectured in this case that the discrete Gaussian chain is delocalized at all temperatures.
-Our main result below is a detailed analysis of the fluctuations of the discrete Gaussian chain in the high temperature regime when $\alpha\in(2,3)$ and in the full temperature regime in the easier case where $\alpha>3$.
-(We do not analyze the borderline case $\alpha=3$ which we expect to behave like $\alpha>3$ up to log corrections).
-When $2\leq \alpha < 3$, we obtain for suitable choices of coupling constants $J_\alpha(r)$ an invariance principle towards a \textbf{$H$-fractional Brownian motion}, with $H=\frac {\alpha -2} 2$. \ei
+Our second main result below is a detailed analysis of the fluctuations of the discrete Gaussian chain in the high temperature regime when $\alpha\in(2,3)$, where the phenomenon of {\em invisibility of integers} is also shown to hold, and in the full temperature regime in the easier case $\alpha>3$.
+(N.B.
+We also analyse the second threshold $\alpha=3$ which requires additional log-corrections, see Proposition \ref{pr.comp1}).
+When $2\leq \alpha < 3$, we obtain for suitable choices of coupling constants $J_\alpha(r)$ an invariance principle towards a \textbf{$H$-fractional Brownian motion}, with $H=\frac {\alpha -2} 2$.

+\item The phenomenon of {\em invisibility of the integers} which we identify here appears to be non-monotone!
+Indeed, integers are visible at $\alpha=\alpha_c=2$ when $\beta$ is large enough (\cite{frohlich1991phase}) and are invisible when $\beta$ is small enough (Theorem \ref{th.main}).
+Then they remain invisible when $\alpha\in (2,3)$ and for small enough $\beta$ (also Theorem \ref{th.main}).
+We expect this should hold for all values of $\beta$ for these $\alpha$ (see Open Problem \ref{OP3}).
+And finally they become visible again when $\alpha>3$.
+See Figure \ref{f.invisible} for the invisibility region (partly conjectural) in the plane $(\alpha, \beta)$ as well as Remark \ref{r.invisible}. \ei